briandk/granovaGG/README.markdown

 You're at the development home for the Graphical Analysis of Variance using ggplot2 (granovaGG) package for [R]!

 ## What does this package do?
-The package `granovaGG` is designed to produce statistical graphics driven by the fundamental questions of analysis of variance.
-The graphics `granova` creates can offer far more visual information than a traditional tabular model summary or significance test.
+The package granovaGG is designed to produce statistical graphics driven by the fundamental questions of analysis of variance.
+The graphics granovaGG creates can offer far more visual information than a traditional tabular model summary or significance test.
 For an example of how granovaGG can enhance analysis, see [Pruzek and Helmreich (2009)].

-## Isn't there already a `granova` package on CRAN?
+## Isn't there already a granova package on CRAN?
 Yes.

-## So what's the difference between `granova` and `granovaGG`?
+## So what's the difference between granova and granovaGG?
 There are several, actually.

-First, the current version of [`granova`][granovaClassic] on CRAN uses R's base graphics to produce plots. `granovaGG`, on the other hand, uses an R package called [`ggplot2`][ggplot2], which offers a much greater degree of expressiveness and extensibility.
+First, the current version of [granova][granovaClassic] on CRAN uses R's base graphics to produce plots. `granovaGG`, on the other hand, uses an R package called [ggplot2][ggplot2], which offers a much greater degree of expressiveness and extensibility.

-Second, 3-D functionality for creating an elemental graphic for 2-way ANOVA is only in `granova`; `granovaGG` doesn't have it.
+Second, 3-D functionality for creating an elemental graphic for 2-way ANOVA is only in granova; granovaGG doesn't have it.

 In short, `granovaGG` offers ggplot2-based versions of three of the four core functions in `granova`: